-Different GPR systems transmit EM waves at different frequencies based on desired outcome.
+PPR is the use of high-frequency ground penetrating radar from the inside of a pipe (Figure 1).
+GPR systems transmit EM waves at different frequencies based on the desired outcome.
 Lower frequencies will achieve deeper subsurface penetration, while higher frequencies will not penetrate as far, but can create a higher resolution image.
-High resolution GPR antennas (2.6 GHz - 500 MHz) typically achieve 600 mm - 3000 mm penetration.
-The general rule for GPR resolution is that the thinnest resolvable layer is $\frac{1}{4}$ of the wavelength used.
-For a 2.6 GHz antenna frequency in a concrete pipe, this is roughly 9 to 15 mm.
+(Daniels, 2004) High resolution GPR antennas (2.6 GHz - 500 MHz) typically achieve 23" - 118" penetration.

+Figure 1 - The Surveyor robot conducting a PPR survey of a concrete pipe.

-Pipe Penetrating Radar uses this technology to gather detailed data on the present condition of water and wastewater pipelines.
-By collecting GPR data from inside the pipe, PPR can provide information on remaining pipe wall thickness, rebar cover, or the presence and locations of voids developing on the outside of the pipe. (Ékes, et al., 2011) PPR is presently deployed on either of two platforms: the SewerVUE Surveyor robot, or the ACPS.
+PPR uses this technology to gather detailed data on the present condition of water and wastewater pipelines.
+By collecting GPR data from inside the pipe, PPR can provide information on remaining pipe wall thickness, rebar cover, or the presence and locations of voids developing on the outside of the pipe (Ékes, et al., 2011).
+PPR is presently deployed on either of two platforms: the Surveyor robot, or the ACPS.
 Where it is safe and feasible to do so, manned entry is an additional option.
 In the case of the Surveyor, two lines of PPR data are collected in one run, from any two clock positions between 9 o'clock and 3 o'clock.
-SewerVUE's current PPR antennae transmit at 1.6 GHz or 2.3 GHz.
-This setup results in signal penetration of up to 920 mm, with accuracy to 10 mm.
-The Surveyor also collects CCTV and LiDAR data to correlate with the PPR scans.
-The ACPS carries one or more PPR antennae, and is used to inspect smaller diameter pipelines (200 - 450 mm).
+The Surveyor's current PPR antennae transmit at 1.6 GHz or 2.3 GHz.
+This setup results in signal penetration of up to 36", with accuracy to 0.3".
+The robot also collects CCTV and LiDAR data to correlate with the PPR scans.
+The ACPS carries one or more PPR antennae, and is used to inspect smaller diameter pipelines (8 - 18").

-Following completion of data collection comes data interpretation.
 PPR data interpretation is a critical step if meaningful information is to be drawn from the survey.
-SewerVUE uses proprietary software to apply different correction, filter, and gain functions to the PPR data.
+Proprietary software is used to apply different correction, filter, and gain functions to the PPR data.
 This processing enhances anomalies and allows for clearer interpretation of the results.
 Proper interpretation of PPR data is enhanced by the construction of a good three-dimensional display.
 Anomalies or points of interest are far easier to locate on a three-dimensional data set compared to a two-dimensional set.
 The final PPR data interpretation is superimposed over actual depth profiles versus distance.
-(Figure 1)